Predictive, finite-sample model choice for time series under stationarity and non-stationarity: When (not) to use locally stationary models under local stationarity: the new model choice methodology

-\emph{Traditional choice of $N$.} It is obvious that the variance of the estimator can decrease when a larger segment is used, but that the non-stationarity will potentially inflict an additional bias that increases with $N$.
-Under the condition that $N/T + T/N^2 = o(1)$, \cite{dahlgir1998} derive asymptotic expansions for the local Yule-Walker estimator's bias and variance.
-They conclude that $N$ should be chosen at the order of $T^{4/5}$, with the constant depending on the second derivatives of the true model quantities, which are unknown and difficult to estimate.
-The choice of $\mathcal{N}$ should thus, ideally, be such that $N \asymp T^{4/5}$, for all $N \in \mathcal{N}$.
+\textit{Traditional choice of $N$.} It is obvious that the variance of the estimator can decrease when a larger segment is used, but that the non-stationarity will potentially inflict an additional bias that increases with $N$.
+Under the condition that $N/T + T/N^2 = o(1)$, \cite{dahlgir1998} derive asymptotic expansions for the local Yule-Walker estimator's bias and variance for a centred sample.
+It follows from their results, that for the one-sided sample we require for forecasting, $N$ should be chosen at the order of $T^{2/3}$, with the constant depending on the second derivatives of the true model quantities, which are unknown and difficult to estimate.
+The choice of $\mathcal{N}$ should thus, ideally, be such that $N \asymp T^{2/3}$, for all $N \in \mathcal{N}$.
 In practice, since the true model parameters are unknown, this rate provides very little guidance to the user of the method.
-We recommend, though, to adhere to two facts: the upper and lower bound of $\mathcal{N}$ should be bounded away from $0$ and $T$.
-In other words, we recommend to choose $\mathcal{N}$ with $\min \mathcal{N}$ `large enough', for the performance guarantee to be valid (cf. Theorem~\ref{thm:main3}) and $\max \mathcal{N}$ being `visibly smaller' than $T$, to ensure that there is a clear boundary between the locally stationary and the stationary approach.
+We recommend, though, to adhere to two facts: the upper and lower bound of $\mathcal{N}$ should be bounded away from $0$ and $T$, respectively.
+In other words, we recommend to choose $\mathcal{N}$ with $\min \mathcal{N}$ \emph{large enough}, for the performance guarantee to be valid (cf. Theorem~\ref{thm:main3}) and $\max \mathcal{N}$ being \emph{substantially smaller} than $T$, to ensure that there is a clear boundary between the locally stationary and the stationary approach. \cite{RichterDahlhaus2017} propose to adaptively choose a bandwidth for local M-estimators by minimising a cross-validation functional.